4ndrewparr/DCGAN-landscapes/README.md

 The model was trained on a Jupyter Notebook, using Kaggle Kernels.
 You can take a look at the code at: https://mybinder.org/v2/gh/4ndyparr/DCGAN-landscapes/master

-The dataset used for training was scraped from https://www.wikiart.org/ with a python scraper build specifically for the task.
+The dataset used for training was scraped from https://www.wikiart.org/ with a python scraper built specifically for the task.
 It includes thousands of paintings with landscapes as main theme.